The-Glit-ch/Ro-Bloom/Doc.md

 ## GetSymbol:

 ``:GetSymbol(DataTable,Select)``
-Returns the Symbol located at "x" of the return JSON
+Returns the symbol located at "x" of the return JSON

 **DataTable: Type:Table (Required)**